This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 How To Keep Babies and Toddlers Warm While Camping

-On top of that, we layer our kids with other clothing to keep them warm.
+On top of that, we layer our kids and babies with other clothing to keep them warm.
 At night, we have our toddler wear merino wool base layers, these wool socks, and then if it’s going to be SUPER COLD, we also have them wear fleece pajamas.
-When camping with babies and toddlers, I recommend always having them sleep with a warm hat on for an extra layer of warmth.
+When camping with babies and toddlers, I recommend always having them sleep with a warm hat on for an extra layer of warmth, unless you’re camping somewhere that’s extra hot.

 Best Baby Sleeping Bags for Camping